-The MetOp satellite flies in a near-polar sun synchronous orbit at 98 degrees inclination at approximately 800 km orbit height.
+The Metop satellite flies in a near-polar sun synchronous orbit at 98 degrees inclination at approximately 800 km orbit height.
 The two satellite swaths are located to the left and to the right of the satellite ground track.
 The swath width is either 21 25-km size WVCs, corresponding to 525 km or 41 12.5-km size WVCs, corresponding to 512.5 km.
-Products are organised in messages of 42 or 82 WVCs, respectively (one row of data).
+Products are organised in rows of 42 or 82 WVCs, respectively.